hyosung11/Launch-School/Courses/journal.md

 11:39 Slow and steady making progress.

 13:08 The `commonChars` problem seemed very difficult to me.
 There must be a way to simplify it.

+## 20211221 화요일

+08:38 Missed studying with Alex this morning because he lost his router.
+I'm looking at the problems in Video 3 right now.